techguru321/shopify-gadget-app---cookie-banner-app/README.md

 ## About Gadget

 Gadget is a full-stack, serverless JavaScript platform for web app developers.
 It's designed to help developers build faster and maintain less, skipping the boilerplate features, repetitive code, and busywork to get your ideas out the door in hours.

 ## Acknowledgements

-We would like to thank the Gadget.dev team for their support and the Shopify community for their feedback and contributions.
+We would like to extend our gratitude to the Gadget.dev team for their support and the Shopify community for their invaluable feedback and contributions.